 Infrastructure Penetration TestFabian Gold7 min read

-The new OWASP Top 10 from 2021
+The New OWASP Top 10 from 2021

 There are three new categories in the OWASP Top 10 and the prioritization of some already known categories has changed.

-What is the OWASP?
+What Is the OWASP?

-What is the OWASP Top 10?
+What Are the OWASP Top 10?

 Comparison OWASP 2017/2021